 Use of Natural Processes.
 The benefits of master plan projects that promote the use of natural processes are more significant than the impacts of those that might impede natural processes.

 Flood Protection of Historic Properties.
 The master plan reduces flooding by 33% for properties registered with the National Register of Historic Places that are subject to flooding from a 50-year storm event.

-Flood Protection of Strategic Assets.
-The master plan reduces flooding by 26% for strategic assets that are subject to flooding from a 50-year storm event.

 Social Vulnerability.
 The master plan does not disproportionately affect communities identified as vulnerable, whether that vulnerability is based on income levels; where people live (rural or urban); whether residents are very young, elderly, or non-English speaking; or whether people depend on a single natural resource for employment or sustenance.
-In fact, only three of the 110 coastal communities included in the analysis experience greater damage with the plan than without it, and the increase in damage at the community level is minimal.
-PROGRESS ON THE GROUND